nithinhm/vtu-marks-scraper-analyzer/README.md

 Before running the application, ensure that you have the following prerequisites:

 - Python 3.x
-- Chrome WebDriver
+- Google Chrome
-- Pytesseract
+- Tesseract

-Make sure to download and configure the Chrome WebDriver according to your system.

-Install [Pytesseract (for Windows)](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.1.20230401.exe) in the default directory.
+Install [Tesseract (for Windows)](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.1.20230401.exe) in the default directory.

 ## Usage